 • ❌ There may be an extra FX markup on the weekend or other days when FX markets are closed

-• ❌ While virtual company cards are completely free, physical employee cards cost an additional AUD 14 per cardholder per month
+• ❌ While virtual company cards are completely free, physical employee cards may cost extra.
+There are regional differences, but in UK/EU they allow 5 free employee card, and over that there's £5 fee per card per month

 Payoneer 🇪🇺🇺🇸🇬🇧🇲🇽🇯🇵🇨🇦🇦🇺🇸🇬🇭🇰🇦🇪